dimitri-nicolo/calico/master/networking/dual-tor.md

 #### Decide your IP addressing scheme

-You need to plan a formulaic IP addressing scheme for the cluster nodes' IP addresses, including
+You will need an IP addressing scheme for the cluster nodes' IP addresses, including

 -  their interface-specific addresses, for each connectivity plane

--  their loopback addresses.
+-  their loopback addresses;

+and also for the ToR IP addresses.

 For the example here, we use 172.31.X.Y, where: